herrkaefer/Mole/README.md

 ...
 ```

-The meta datas are extracted by Mole and properly displyed.
+The meta datas are extracted and properly displayed by Mole.
 They are very helpful to get some key infomation about your document.
 Have a look at the interface:

 <img src="assets/UI.png" width="500">